Floppy/ed-x52pro-alfred/README.md

 ## Configuration

-To change the light config, go into the workflow editor in Alfred preferences, open up the Elite workflow, and configure the bash script attached to the `elite` command.
+To change the button colours, go into the workflow editor in Alfred preferences, open up the Elite workflow, and configure the bash script attached to the `elite` command.

 You can set the colour of each LED to either `red`, `green` or `amber`, and edit the text on the throttle display however you like.

 For more information see the [HotasCtrl](https://github.com/webbasan/HotasCtrl) README.